Norm Coleman: College

-In college Coleman was a liberal Democrat and actively involved in the antiwar movement of the early 1970s; he was once suspended for leading a sit-in protest.
+In college, Coleman was a liberal Democrat and actively involved in the antiwar movement of the early 1970s; he was once suspended for leading a sit-in protest.
 He ran for student senate and opined in the school newspaper that his fellow students should vote for him because "These conservative kids don't fuck or get high like we do (purity, you know) ...
 Already the cries of motherhood, apple pie, and Jim Buckley reverberate through the halls of the Student Center.
 Everyone watch out, the 1950s bobby-sox generation is about to take over."

 Becoming a Republican

 While running for mayor in 1993, Coleman wrote in a letter to the City Convention Delegates: "I have never sought any other political office.
 I have no other ambition other than to be mayor."
 In the letter he wrote:

 I am a lifelong Democrat.
 Some accuse me of being the fiscal conservative in this race—I plead guilty!
 I'm not afraid to be tight with your tax dollars.
 Yet, my fiscal conservatism does not mean I am any less progressive in my Democratic ideals.
 From Bobby Kennedy to George McGovern to Warren Spannaus to Hubert Humphrey to Walter Mondale—my commitment to the great values of our party has remained solid.

-In 1996, Coleman chaired Wellstone's Senate reelection campaign.
+In 1996, Coleman chaired Paul Wellstone's Senate reelection campaign.
 In his nomination speech at the 1996 state DFL convention, Coleman said, "Paul Wellstone is a Democrat, and I am a Democrat."
 Tensions were so high between Coleman and the DFL party at the time that a number of convention delegates loudly booed Coleman's speech.

 In December 1996, Coleman announced he was leaving the DFL to join the Republican Party.
 He cited his frustrations with the Democratic Party and his belief that the Republican Party offered the best chance to continue his efforts to hold the line on taxes and grow jobs.

 Coleman's critics, mostly DFL party leaders, speculated that his switch was motivated by aspiration to statewide office.
 As an abortion opponent and a frequent adversary of public employee unions, Coleman was at odds with the DFL leadership.
 In a letter to supporters announcing the switch, he wrote, "while the political party I belong to changes, nothing about how I govern or what I believe changes at all."
 He was reelected mayor of St. Paul in 1997 with nearly 60% of the vote.